wxllxngton/alx-system_engineering-devops/0x0B-ssh/README.md

 ### 0-use_a_private_key

-Write a Bash script that uses ssh to connect to your server using the private key ~/.ssh/school with the user ubuntu.
+Write a Bash script that uses `ssh` to connect to your server using the private key `~/.ssh/school` with the user `ubuntu`.

 Requirements:

-- Only use ssh single-character flags
+- Only use `ssh` single-character flags
-- You cannot use -l
+- You cannot use `-l`
 - You do not need to handle the case of a private key protected by a passphrase

 ```bash